madprops/blog/docs/mallcode/mallcode.md

 The `HUD` contains a button to toggle beep sounds, an indicator with the current zone name, and the number of users connected to that particular zone.

 On the left there are the last 10 nouns typed in that zone.
-Which are words that are at least 3 chars in length that exist in a nouns list.
+Which are words that are at least 3 chars in length that exist in the word list.

+New words are added to the bottom of the vertical list.

 ---